 In Polish notation, a binary connective is written before the two sentences that it connects.
 For example, the sentence $A \wedge B$ of TFL would be written Kab in Polish notation.

-The sentences $\neg A \rightarrow B$ and $\neg (A \rightarrow B)$ are very different; the main logical operator of the first is the conditional, but the main connective of the second is negation.
+The sentences $\neg A \to B$ and $\neg (A \to B)$ are very different; the main logical operator of the first is the conditional, but the main connective of the second is negation.
 In TFL, we show this by putting parentheses around the conditional in the second sentence.
 In Polish notation, parentheses are never required.
 The left-most connective is always the main connective.
 The first sentence would simply be written CNab and the second NCab.

 This feature of Polish notation means that it is possible to evaluate sentences simply by working through the symbols from right to left.
 If you were constructing a truth table for NKab, for example, you would first consider the truth-values assigned to b and a, then consider their conjunction, and then negate the result.
 The general rule for what to evaluate next in TFL is not nearly so simple.
 In TFL, the truth table for $\neg(A \land B)$ requires looking at A and B, then looking in the middle of the sentence at the conjunction, and then at the beginning of the sentence at the negation.
+Because the order of operations can be specified more mechanically in Polish notation, variants of Polish notation are used as the internal structure for many computer programming languages.